 So yes, you should read the whole dispensary menu, and yes, if a name stands out as intriguing to you, then you should take that language cue and give it some consideration.

-The quickest way to verify your suspicions is to then give it a smell as your nose knows, as they say in the industry!
+The quickest way to verify your suspicions is to then give it a smell, as your nose knows, as they say in the industry!

 How Do Strains Get Their Names?

-Tropicana Cookies?
-My favorite strain of all time gets its name from the smell, flavor, AND genetics with a strong sweet fruit nose and a creamy yeasty flavor on inhalation and exhalation.
 The “Cookies” part of the name is inherited partially from the Girl Scout Cookies parent strain, along with Tangie, which is the impetus behind the smell/flavor and is thus represented by the “Tropicana” part of the name.

-GSC?
-Well, this acronym unofficially stands for “Girl Scout Cookies,” although you can’t market it as that because it’s an existing trademarked organization.
-It’s a shame, though, because, from many a stoner’s perspective, it’s more of a sincere hommage to Thin Mints specifically because of its smooth cookie/doughy flavor and refreshingly pleasant minty-esque finish.
+It’s a shame, though, because, from many a stoner’s perspective, it’s more of a sincere homage to Thin Mints specifically because of its smooth cookie/doughy flavor and refreshingly pleasant minty-esque finish.

 Jack Herer?
 Created in the early 90s as a commemoration of a beloved cannabis activist, it was bred by Sensi Seeds, combining multiple all-time classic strains befitting of the all-time great visionary of its namesake.